Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations

 \subsection{Basis labeling and classifier validation scores}

-To quantitatively evaluate for interpretability the bases extracted with our method, we use a two step process.
+To quantitatively evaluate the bases extracted with our method for interpretability, we use a two step process.
 First, after deriving a basis, we use the work of Bau at al. \cite{bau_NetDissection_CVPR, zhou_NetDissection_PAMI}, to assign a concept label to each classifier associated with the basis vectors.
 Let $\phi(i,c,\K) \in [0,1]$ denote a metric score function that is used to measure the \textit{suitability} of the classifier $i$ ($\{\w_i,b_i\}$) to accurately detect concept $c$ in the annotated concept dataset $\K$.
 The concept label that is assigned to classifier $i$ is the one that maximizes $\phi(i,c,\Ktr)$ across $c$ over the training split $\Ktr$ of the concept dataset.
 Subsequently, in the second step, and using the validation split of the concept dataset $\Kvl$, each classifier is assigned a validation score $\phi(i,\cstar_i,\Kvl)$, with $\cstar_i$ denoting the concept label assigned to the classifier during the first step.
 For the choice of $\phi$ we use Intersection Over Union (IoU), as originally proposed in \cite{bau_NetDissection_CVPR} and also used in \cite{mu2020compositional,fong_Net2Vec}:

-In (\ref{eq:iou}), $\M^i(\k)$ denotes the upsampled, hard-thresholded (binarized) map of image $\k$. $\M^i(\k)$ is obtained by applying the rule of the $i$-th classifier ($\wi^T\xp - b_i > 0)$ to each $\xp$ of the upsampled image's representation.
+In (\ref{eq:iou}), $\M^i(\k)$ denotes the upsampled, hard-thresholded (binarized) map of image $\k$. $\M^i(\k)$ is obtained by applying the rule of the $i$-th classifier ($\wi^T\xp - b_i > 0$) to each $\xp$ of the image's representation followed by upsampling to the resolution of the original image.
 Moreover, $\L^c(\k)$ denotes the ground truth segmentation map of image $\k$ for concept $c$ and $|\cdot|$ denotes the cardinality of a set.
 Overall, to label the bases and compute classifier validation scores, we use the exact scheme of \cite{bau_NetDissection_CVPR} with two differences.
 First, we consider a train/test split of the concept dataset as originally proposed in \cite{fong_Net2Vec} and second, for hard-thresholding in $\M^i(\k)$, we use the biases learned from our method, instead of using the statistical quantile learning of \cite{bau_NetDissection_CVPR}.